-11 February 2019In January 2019, Dmitriy Serebrennikov, a researcher from the Immanuel Kant Baltic Federal University, took out a patent on his invention in physics Composite Invar materials of a new type.
-Materials, which have both Invar and functional properties, are highly demanded in instrumentation engineering, radio-electronic equipment, aviation and aerospace industry.
+11 February 2019In January 2019, Dmitriy Serebrennikov, a researcher from the Immanuel Kant Baltic Federal University, received a patent for his invention of new composite materials.
+The new materials, which have both Invar and functional properties, are highly demanded in instrumentation engineering, radio-electronic equipment, aviation and aerospace industry.

-The research has been conducted for four years.
-It was led by Dmitriy Serebrennikov, junior research associate at IKBFU, in collaboration with Dr Evgeny Clementyev, Head of the Laboratory for Strongly Correlated Electron Systems at IKBFU, and Dr Pavel Alekseev, a researcher from National Research Nuclear University MEPhI.
+It took four years for Dmitriy to complete his research in collaboration with Dr Evgeny Clementyev, Head of the Laboratory for Strongly Correlated Electron Systems at IKBFU, and Dr Pavel Alekseev, a researcher from National Research Nuclear University MEPhI.

 Dmitriy Serebrennikov, junior research associate (IKBFU):

-Today, the research group of the Immanuel Kant Baltic Federal University sets several goals and they are to synthesize various composites, to find out how to produce a necessary alloy and how to optimize this process.
-Next step is to study the thermodynamic properties of the obtained alloys, as well as to continue this study in the framework of fundamental research.
+Today, the research group of the Immanuel Kant Baltic Federal University is setting new goals - to synthesize new composites and to produce new alloys.
+The next step is to study the thermodynamic properties of the obtained alloys.

-The results of the research were partly reported in the Journal of Magnetism and Magnetic Materials.
+The results of this research were published in the Journal of Magnetism and Magnetic Materials.